1) What do you do?

 Surrounded by friends who were sexually inhibited and struck by dire lack of positive conversations around sex and sexuality in Singapore, Dr. Martha Tara Lee set out to make a positive difference in embarking on her doctorate in human sexuality before launching Eros Coaching in 2009.
 Today, she remains dedicated to working with individuals and couples who wish to lead self-actualised and pleasure-filled lives.

-She also holds certificates in counselling, coaching and sex therapy, and completed her fourth degree – a Masters in Counselling.
-In practice for more than nine years, she is the only certified sexuality educator by the American Association of Sexuality Educators, Counselors and Therapists (AASECT) in Singapore.
+She also holds certificates in counselling, coaching and sex therapy, and her fourth degree – a Masters in Counselling in May 2018.
+In practice since 2009, she is the only certified sexuality educator and certified sexuality educator supervisor by the American Association of Sexuality Educators, Counselors and Therapists (AASECT) in Singapore.

 Often cited in the local media, Dr. Lee is the appointed sex expert for Men’s Health Singapore, and Men’s Health Malaysia.
 She was recognised as one of ‘Top 50 Inspiring Women Under 40′ by Her World in July 2010, and one of ‘Top 100 Inspiring Women’ by CozyCot in March 2011.
 She is the host of weekly radio show Eros Evolution on the OMTimes Radio Network.
 She has published three books: Love, Sex and Everything In-Between, Orgasmic Yoga and From Princess to Queen.